iiab/iiab/roles/remoteit/README.md

 2. Submit the claim code within the remote.it [desktop application](https://remote.it/download/) on your own laptop/computer.
 Or if you prefer, do that by logging into their Web Portal at: https://remote.it

-   Either way, click on the '+' icon to enter the remote.it claim code (to register the IIAB device to your account) as shown in this [screenshot](https://docs.remote.it/software/device-package/installation#3.-claim-and-register-the-device).
+   Either way, click on the '+' icon to enter the remote.it claim code (to register the IIAB device to your remote.it account) as shown in this [screenshot](https://docs.remote.it/software/device-package/installation#3.-claim-and-register-the-device).

 3. Authorize services/ports (e.g. SSH, HTTP, etc) for your IIAB device, as shown in these [screenshots](https://docs.remote.it/software/device-package/installation#4.-set-up-services-on-your-device).

-   SUMMARY: One or more remote.it "Services" need to be authorized (registered) to allow remote access to your IIAB device:<br>https://support.remote.it/hc/en-us/articles/360060992631-Services
+   SUMMARY: One or more [remote.it "Services"](https://support.remote.it/hc/en-us/articles/360060992631-Services) needs to be authorized (registered) to allow remote access to your IIAB device.

-   EXAMPLES: SSH (port 22) and/or HTTP (port 80):<br>https://support.remote.it/hc/en-us/articles/360058603991-Configuring-remoteit-Services-on-devices-with-remote-it-Desktop
+   EXAMPLES: Add an SSH Service on port 22 and/or add an http Service on port 80 [screenshot guide](https://support.remote.it/hc/en-us/articles/360058603991-Configuring-remoteit-Services-on-devices-with-remote-it-Desktop).

 ### How to I disable remote.it on my IIAB?